smikhalevski/doubter/README.md

 Synchronous input parsing is delegated to this method.
 It receives an `input` that must be parsed and should return the [`Result`](https://smikhalevski.github.io/doubter/next/types/core.Result.html):

-- `null` if the output is the same as the input;
+- `null` if the output value is the same as the input value;
-- an [`Ok`](https://smikhalevski.github.io/doubter/next/interfaces/core.Ok.html) object if the output contains a new value;
+- an [`Ok`](https://smikhalevski.github.io/doubter/next/interfaces/core.Ok.html) object (as in example above) if the output contains a new value;
-- an array of [`Issue`](https://smikhalevski.github.io/doubter/next/interfaces/core.Issue.html) objects if parsing failed.
+- an array of [`Issue`](https://smikhalevski.github.io/doubter/next/interfaces/core.Issue.html) objects if parsing has failed.

 </dd>
 <dt>